Weed Control and Removal

 Selective Weed Control

 Selective weed control is where we are removing broad leaved weeds mainly from grassland.
-This includes all sorts of grass from paddocks to lawns to sports pitches.
+This includes all sorts of grass from lawns to sports pitches.
 Again, there is a wide range of chemistry that we can use and we will match the chemistry to the weed species and timing to make sure that we carry out the work in the safest manner for the environment and making sure that the weeds are controlled.
 The application methods will vary somewhat depending on the density of the grass, the type and size of weed and the weather conditions.

 Total Weed Control or Hard Surface Weed Control are terms used to describe the killing of all weeds on paths, patios, kerb sides etc. Generally, this would involve a glyphosate based product which has been in the news a lot of late.
 At this point, we should be aware that the rules governing the use of pesticide products in the public arena are incredibly stringent.
 If there is any perceived risk to either the operator, the public or the environment, the chemistry would be withdrawn immediately.
-This has happened to many products over recent years as out understanding of chemistry has improved.
+This has happened to many products over recent years as our understanding of chemistry has improved.
 However, at this time, there has been no scientific evidence at all relating to glyphosate not being safe to use.

 Contact us today to arrange your free consultation.